yippyym/yippyym/README.md

 ⚡ **Fun facts:**
 * I'm fluent in English and Mandarin, and I'm learning Japanese!
-* I've practiced Wado Ryu Karate for 10 years
+* Martial artist here!
+10 years of Wado Ryu Karate 🤗

 📫 **How to reach me:**
 LinkedIn: https://www.linkedin.com/in/yanimei/